-Rule 74117 - Wetlands (Consent Orders)
+Rule 74 - Wetlands

-- (a) The use of land within a wetland for the purposes of: - (i) maintaining or enhancing the wetland, or - (ii) maintaining existing authorised structures within the wetland; or - (iii) removing plant matter for the purposed of mahinga kai undertaken in accordance with Tikanga Māori;

-is a permitted activity provided the following conditions are met:
+- (a) The use of land within a wetland for the purposes of: - (i) maintaining or enhancing the wetland, or - (ii) maintaining existing authorised structures within the wetland; or - (iii) removing plant matter for the purposed of mahinga kai undertaken in accordance with Tikanga Māori; - is a permitted activity provided the following conditions are met: - there is no destruction or removal of any indigenous vegetation from any natural wetland, unless the activity is for the purpose of mahinga kai undertaken in accordance with Tikanga Māori; - (2) there is no reduction in the size of the wetland; - (3) there is no flooding or ponding caused on any land owned or occupied by another person; and - (4) there is no establishment of pest plant species that: - (A) are listed in the Regional Pest Management Strategy for Southland 2013 or any replacement plan prepared under the Biosecurity Act, or Biosecurity NZ Register of

-- (1) there is no destruction or removal of any indigenous vegetation from any natural wetland, unless the activity is for the purpose of mahinga kai undertaken in accordance with Tikanga Māori; - (2) there is no reduction in the size of the wetland; - (3) there is no flooding or ponding caused on any land owned or occupied by another person; and - (4) there is no establishment of pest plant species that: - (A) are listed in the Regional Pest Management Strategy for Southland 2013 or any replacement plan prepared under the Biosecurity Act, or Biosecurity NZ Register of Unwanted Organisms, in circumstances where the planting of those pest plant species is restricted under the Biosecurity Act; or - (B) may damage existing biodiversity values of the wetland; or - (C) will form the dominant vegetation type in the wetland. - (ab) The use of land within a wetland for commercial peat harvesting is a discretionary activity provided the following conditions are met: - (i) the applicant can show, by way of aerial photographs or other documentary evidence, that a commercial peat harvesting operation occurred within the wetland at some time during the period between 30 June 2006 and 30 June 2016; and - (ii) there is no establishment of pest plant species that: - (1) are listed in the Regional Pest Management Strategy for Southland 2013 or any replacement plan prepared under the Biosecurity Act, or Biosecurity NZ Register of Unwanted Organisms, in circumstances where the planting of those pest plant species is restricted under the Biosecurity Act; or - (2) may damage existing biodiversity values of the wetland; or - (3) will form the dominant vegetation type in the wetland. - (b) The use of land within a wetland (excluding a natural wetland) that is for one or more of the purposes listed in Rule 74(a) but which does not comply with the conditions of Rule 74(a), or the use of land within a wetland that is not a natural wetland that is not for one or more of the purposes listed in Rule 74(a), is a discretionary activity.
+Unwanted Organisms, in circumstances where the planting of those pest plant species is restricted under the Biosecurity Act; or

+- (B) may damage existing biodiversity values of the wetland; or - (C) will form the dominant vegetation type in the wetland. - (b) The use of land within a wetland (excluding a natural wetland) that is for one or more of the purposes listed in Rule 74(a) but which does not comply with the conditions of Rule 74(a), or the use of land within a wetland that is not a natural wetland that is not for one or more of the purposes listed in Rule 74(a), is a discretionary activity. - (c) The use of land within a natural wetland that is not for one or more of the purposes listed in Rule 74(a) is a non-complying activity.
-117 Appeal to Environment Court by (i) Southland Fish and Game Council ENV-2018-CHC-000037 (ii) Te Runanga o Ngai Tahu & others ENV-2018-CHC-000047 Proposed Southland Water and Land Plan (Decisions Version, 1 March 2021)

-(c) The use of land within a natural wetland that is not for one or more of the purposes listed in Rule 74(a) or 74(ab)-is a non-complying activity.

-Rule 75118 - Vegetation flood debris119 removal (Consent Orders)
+Rule 75 - Vegetation flood debris removal

-Note: In addition to the provisions of this Plan and any relevant district plan, any activity which may modify, damage or destroy pre-1900 archaeological sites is subject to the archaeological authority process under the Heritage New Zealand Pouhere Taonga Act 2014.
-The responsibilities regarding archaeological sites are set out in Appendix S.

-- (a) The removal of vegetation flood debris obstructing water flow, including plants dislodged and transplanted during flood flows, from the bed of a lake, river or modified watercourse, and any associated bed disturbance and discharge resulting from carrying out the activity, is a permitted activity provided the following conditions are met: - (ai) the general conditions set out in Rule 55A other than conditions (d), (i), (j) and (k) of that Rule; - (i) the removal of the material is for the purpose of flood or erosion control or maintaining the integrity of infrastructure; and - (ii) following the removal of material, the bed of the lake, river or modified watercourse which has been disturbed is returned as near as practicable to its original channel shape, area, depth and gradient.
+- Note: In addition to the provisions of this Plan and any relevant district plan, any activity which may modify, damage or destroy pre-1900 archaeological sites is subject to the archaeological authority process under the Heritage New Zealand Pouhere Taonga Act 2014.
+The responsibilities regarding archaeological sites are set out in Appendix S. - (a) The removal of vegetation flood debris obstructing water flow, including plants dislodged and transplanted during flood flows, from the bed of a lake, river or modified watercourse, and any associated bed disturbance and discharge resulting from carrying out the activity, is a permitted activity provided the following conditions are met: - (ai) the general conditions set out in Rule 55A other than conditions (d), (i), (j) and (k) of that Rule; - (i) the removal of the material is for the purpose of flood or erosion control or maintaining the integrity of infrastructure; and - (ii) following the removal of material, the bed of the lake, river or modified watercourse which has been disturbed is returned as near as practicable to its original channel shape, area, depth and gradient. - (b) The removal of vegetation flood debris obstructing water flow, including plants dislodged and transplanted during flood flows, from the bed of a lake, river or modified watercourse, and any associated bed disturbance and discharge resulting from the carrying out of the activity, that does not meet one or more of the conditions of Rule 75(a) is a restricted discretionary activity.